Thelvaen/gobot/README.md

 If Port is not defined in the config, it will use 8090 as default.

 # Functions
+* user authentication, initial user must be provided in init.yml
-* Aggregated messages (AggregChans array in the config.yml), go to http://[server]:Port/messages
+* Aggregated messages (AggregChans array in the config.yml), go to http://[server]:Port/auth/messages
+* Dice rolling (!dice/!dice XX/!rand XX)
+* Score for sentences that are longer than 10 chars (!score) or /auth/stats

 # Before you compile
 you need GCC installed on your system, as well as sqlite.so or sqlite.dll in your library path